denten-books/plain-text/0-chapter.md

 do not in themselves employ a controlled vocabulary.
 What counts for "code" and "poetry" in one domain, like computer science, may not account for the same in another domain, like creative writing.
-An engineer's use of the words "code" and "poetry" differs from the poet's.
-And yet an engineer by day can become a poet by night.
+An engineer's use of the words "code" and "poetry" differs from that of a poet's.
+And yet an engineer by day can also be a poet by night.
+The changing contexts demand the corresponding shift in operational definitions.

-My aim throughout will be to find points of congruence between such disparate vocabularies, along with areas of contact between communities whose members share a common sense of goal and purpose.
-I am interested here in literal spaces where the practice of literary theory and the practice of software engineering intersect.
+My aim throughout will be to find points of congruence between such disparate vocabularies, along with areas of contact between communities whose members share a common purpose.
 The electronic book, the word processor, and the operating system are some of the locations that stage the encounter.

 ### Experimentalism